 Are Sour Patch Kids Vegan Friendly?

 Many companies use both beet and cane sugar so it's hard to trace the sugars in them back to the original source.
 Mondelez Internations, the company that owns Sour Patch Kids, does state their suppliers use bone char.
 There is not a straight answer to tell you whether the exact bag of Sour Patch Kids you purchase is vegan.
 It all depends on how strict of a vegan you are.
-If you oppose of any of the ways these sweet treats are made that are listed below, you would consider then non-vegan friendly.
+If you oppose of any of the ways these sweet treats are made that are listed below, you would consider them non-vegan friendly.

 Sour Patch Kids' Potential Controversial Animal Products Ingredients